stevana/pipelined-state-machines/README.md

 Time: 1.00241912s
 ```

-There are a many more improvements to be made here:
+There are still many more improvements to be made here:

-  * Avoid spawning threads for merely shuffling elements between queues;
+  * Avoid spawning threads for merely shuffling elements between queues, e.g.
+    `shardQ{In, Out}` above;
   * Avoid copying elements between queues;
   * Back-pressure;
   * Batching.